-SGA would like to express special thanks to the Principal and all ten students of Dhempe college of Arts and Science for their constant support in conducting freight surveys in different parts of Panaji city.
-We would like to acknowledge the support provided by the staff of the corporation of the city of Panaji.
+We would like to express our sincere thanks to Shri Sanjit Rodrigues, commissioner, Corporation of the City of Panaji (CCP) and his team for their support and guidance during this study.
+We would also like to express our thanks to the Principal and all ten students of Dhempe college of Arts and Science for their constant support in conducting freight surveys in different parts of Panaji city.
 Also, we would like to thank Urban Mass Transit Company (UMTC) for providing advice on Panaji city traffic and transport situation, issues, etc.